There is a work of art that is as baffling as it is pointless sitting on the street behind an office block near Euston.

 Or are they art?

-Normally, either situation would be enlighten by the presence of a small metal plaque nearby to educate the curious, but in this case, education came from downloading a PDF document off their website when I got home.
+Normally, either situation would be enlightened by the presence of a small metal plaque nearby to educate the curious, but in this case, education came from downloading a PDF document off their website when I got home.

-According to the blurb… it’s an award winning piece by Siôn Parkinson who “imaginatively combines different styles of wrought ironwork seen on domestic railings and gates in London to signify the city, and instead of including the pineapples that so often are seen within these designs, the metal is actually painted the vivid yellow colour of ripe pineapples with a translucent paint”
+According to the blurb… it’s an award-winning piece by Siôn Parkinson who “imaginatively combines different styles of wrought ironwork seen on domestic railings and gates in London to signify the city, and instead of including the pineapples that so often are seen within these designs, the metal is actually painted the vivid yellow colour of ripe pineapples with a translucent paint”

-So basically, it’s a gate, it’s been painted yellow, and now its art.
+So basically, it’s a gate, it’s been painted yellow, and now it’s art.